 Student internships take place in a wide-range of religious institutions and agencies where students work with leaders to develop and nurture their vocational calling.

-Both the Religion and Ministry Studies programs offer students the opportunity to explore their vocation and calling as faith community leaders, religious educators, and practitioners through two programs of study with a variety of concentrations: Religious Studies, Religion and Peace Studies, Religion and Service, Church Leadership, Faith Formation and Christian Educational Ministries, Youth and Family Ministries, and Youth and Recreation Ministries.
+Both the religion and ministry studies programs offer students the opportunity to explore their vocation and calling as faith community leaders, religious educators, and practitioners through two programs of study that allow for focus in: